New Mexico man arrested on murder charges in Hatch

-The Doña Ana County Sheriff’s Office says they responded to an address of Canal Road in Hatch Saturday night. they found a 35-year-old with stab wounds.
-He later died.
+The Doña Ana County Sheriff’s Office reports that deputies responded to an address off of Canal Road in Hatch on Saturday, April 25.
+Deputies say when they arrived at the scene, they found a 35-year-old Hispanic male with stab wounds in his abdomen.

-Salvador Gonzales, 35, was arrested on scene for murder and tampering with evidence.
-Deputies say the murder was domestic-related.
+According to authorities, the victim later died from his injuries.
+Salvador Gonzales, 35, was detained at the scene and Dona Ana County Sheriff detectives charged him with murder and tampering with evidence.

+Deputies report the incident was domestic-related.
+Gonzales is currently being held at the Dona Ana County Detention Center.

 New Mexico Coronavirus Resources